History Files

 Ancient Italian Peninsula

-The Oenotri left no inscriptions or other materials which would allow scholars to classify their language group.
-Ancient writers persisted in ascribing them with a Grecian origin, which was mixed fairly equally with the native barbarians amongst whom they settled when they arrived in Italy.
-The possible Grecian origin would likely link them to the Dorians, or instead make them cousins of the Illyrian tribes in south-eastern Italy, principally the Iapyges.
-The Chones, Itali, Morgetes and perhaps even the Siculi are claimed as sub-divisions of the Oenotri.
+The Oenotri left no inscriptions or other materials which would allow a classification of their language group.
+Ancient writers persisted in linking them to Grecian origins, one mixed fairly equally with the native barbarians amongst whom they settled when they arrived in Italy.
+A possible Grecian origin could link them to the Dorians, or instead make them cousins of the Illyrian tribes in south-eastern Italy, principally again the Iapyges.
+The Chones, Itali, Morgetes and perhaps even the Siculi are claimed as Oenotri sub-divisions.

 Oenotrus

-According to Greek legend, Oenotrus is a son of an Illyrian (Arcadian) king named Lycaon, who is himself the son of Pelasgos, ancestor of the Pelasgoi.
+According to Greek legend, Oenotrus is a son of an Illyrian (Arcadian) king named Lycaon, who is himself the son of Pelasgos, eponymous ancestor of the Pelasgoi.
 He, along with three other sons, Iapyx, Daunius, and Peucetius, lead their people across the Adriatic Sea and into south-eastern Italy, where they settle, mixing in with the native pre-Italic population.
-The Iapyges fragment into at least three sub-groups: the Dauni, Messapii, and Peucetii (along with the Oenotri, who are not always mentioned in conjunction with the Illyrian tribes).
-The Oenotri themselves travel farther west, settling around the border of the modern regions of Basilicata and Calabria.

 Map of the Etruscans